Learn to Program with ZedLX

 2. The Three Inscribed Triangles

-The next step of generating the Sierpinski Triangle involves drawing three smaller triangles that are inscribed within the larger triangle.
-Each of the three inscribed triangles can be colored to match the vertex it touches.
+The next step in generating the Sierpinski Triangle is to draw three smaller triangles that are inscribed within the larger triangle.
+Each of these triangles is be colored to match the vertex it touches.

 [Run the program by clicking the 'Run' button]